layer-3/docs/docs/learn/index.md

 # Learn

-**[Introduction](./introduction/what-is-yellow-sdk)** - Understand the fundamentals of Yellow Network, including our approach to decentralized clearing and state channels.
-This section provides an overview of the Yellow SDK, state channel mechanics, scaling solutions, and the ERC-7824 standard.
+**[Introduction](/docs/learn/introduction/what-is-yellow-sdk)** - Understand the fundamentals of Yellow Network, Chain Abstraction and Yellow Apps.
+Explore NitroliteRPC Protocol.

-**[Beginner](./beginner/yellow-account)** - Follow our practical guides to get up and running.
-Learn how to set up a Yellow Account, perform basic state channel operations, and follow the core workflows for building your first Yellow App.
+**[Beginner](/docs/learn/beginner/yellow-account)** - Follow the core workflows for building your first Yellow App.
+Learn how to set up a Yellow Account and perform basic operations.

-**[Advanced](./advanced/architecture)** - For experienced developers, this section details the underlying architecture of the Yellow Network.
-Topics include implementing multi-party state channels, advanced deployment strategies, security best practices, and architectural patterns for production-level Yellow Apps.
+**[Advanced](/docs/learn/advanced/architecture)** - For experienced developers, this section details the underlying architecture of the Yellow Network.
+Explore low-level state channel management with Nitrolite Client.
+Include multiple participants in one application session.
+Understand advanced deployment strategies, security best practices, and architectural patterns for production-level Yellow Apps.